Michael Alig: Killing of Angel Melendez

 Andre "Angel" Melendez was a regular on the New York City club scene and worked at The Limelight, among other clubs (some not owned by Gatien, e.g., Webster Hall), where he sold drugs on the premises.
 After The Limelight was closed by federal agents and an investigation found that Gatien was allowing drugs to be sold there, Melendez was fired.
 Shortly thereafter, he moved into Alig's Riverbank West apartment.
 On the night of March 17, 1996, Alig and his roommate, Robert D. "Freeze" Riggs, killed Melendez after an argument in Alig's apartment over many things, including a long-standing drug debt.
 Alig claimed many times that he was so high on drugs that his memory of the events was unclear.

 After Melendez's death, Alig and Riggs did not know what to do with the body.
 They initially left it in the bathtub, which they filled with ice.
 After a few days, the body began to decompose and became malodorous.
 After discussing what to do with Melendez's body and who should do it, Riggs went to Macy's to buy knives and a box.
 In exchange for 10 bags of heroin, Alig agreed to dismember Melendez's body.
 He cut his legs off and put them each in a separate garbage bag, then into separate duffel bags and threw them into the Hudson River.
 The rest of the body was put into a large box Riggs found in the basement of their apartment.
 Afterwards, he and Riggs threw the box into the Hudson River.

 In the weeks following Melendez's disappearance, Alig allegedly told "anyone who would listen" that he and Riggs had killed him.
 Most people did not believe Alig and thought his "confession" was a ploy to get attention.

-However, Musto recalls: "By the time Alig sent out a party invite joking about the murder, a lot of people wanted to kill him (especially since a source was floating a more premeditated version of the killing)."